Dig-in! (learn…)

 These control commands may be accompanied by a server name:

-To ./runner start web you must use super-user priveleges (sudo or login as root).
+To start web you must use super-user privileges (sudo or login as root).

 Configuration